Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

 The rain had cleared and a few remaining clouds gradually disappeared.
-Breakfast was from 7am although we disn't get moving until 08:40.
+Breakfast was from 7am although we didn't get moving until 08:40.
 The provided route went inland of Anzio and Nettuno but, after much group discussion of the options for the day, there was consensus to follow the coast to take advantage of refreshment options in the two towns.
 It was a relatively easy day of cycling as nowhere on the route was higher than 40m.
 An unusual feature along the road out of Lido di Ostia was parking spaces in the middle of the road.
 We stopped at a coffee place at 20 miles and bought a couple of giant biscuits for later consumption (not a good choice as they proved to be excessively sweet).
-This place had some interesting audio equipment.
+This coffee place had some interesting audio equipment.

 In Anzio we first stopped where there was a view of the bay and the deserted beach.
-We then paid a short visit to the small war museum before moving to the extensive war cemetry which is maintained by the US government.
+We then paid a short visit to the small Anzio war museum before moving to the extensive war cemetry which is maintained by the US government.
 In keeping with the American theme, there's a McDonalds just outside the entrance gate.
 The cemetry guard required us to park our bikes in a rack just inside the entrance gate so we took turns to look at the cemetry while the other watched the bikes.

 We then proceeded southwards and stopped for some food from our bags once clear of the urban area.
 The south-western breeze was steadily strengthening and made cycling along the coast somewhat tedious.
 A few miles from the end we agreed that another break was needed and stopped at one of the many roadside refreshment places for an ice cream.
 There were no other customers until some more of the group stopped to join us.
 With the holiday season now over these refreshment places will soon be closing for the winter.